daiearth22/test/resellers/index.html.md

 ### Lead referral and follow up

 When GitLab refers leads to you, the lead will have received an email introduction to you first.
-Those introduction(s/index.html.md) may look a little like this (usually in local language/index.html.md):
+Those introduction(s) may look a little like this (usually in local language):

 > Greetings `Customer Name`,
 >